iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/The Drunken Sailor Problem, PDE Problem.md

 \tag{12}
 $$

-Now, the next thing is to solve this integral, and remember from the Gaussian Integral, which we have tried here: [[Application of Fourier Transform (PDE Flavor)]]
+Now, the next thing is to solve this integral, and remember from the Gaussian Integral, which we have tried here: [[Application of Fourier Transform, PDE Flavor]]

 The integral of the solution turns out to be: